ast-hugger/VictoryCoffee/README.md

 This permits a more streamlined comparison of the Object part with `NsObject.UNDEFINED`, but requires more work to adapt the arguments at the call sites to implementation method signatures.

-The `default` branch is the latest and unfinished work-in progress attempt at a dual Object/int implementation idea.
-It works around the inability to return an Object/into pair from a method call by generating the code in continutation-passing style.
-CPS translator is implemented, but closures aren't, so many tests are failing and the `fib.ns` example won't work.
-Given the complexity of the implementation, it doesn't look like this is a path worth pursuing.

 ## Prerequisites and Building